nuclio/nuclio/docs/index.md

 Nuclio is secure: Nuclio is integrated with [Kaniko](https://github.com/GoogleContainerTools/kaniko) to allow a secure and production-ready way of building Docker images at run time.

-For further questions and support, [click to join](https://lit-oasis-83353.herokuapp.com) the [Nuclio Slack](https://nuclio-io.slack.com) workspace.

 ### Why another "serverless" project?

 None of the existing cloud and open-source serverless solutions addressed all the desired capabilities of a serverless framework: